To find out what kind of scrotal mass you have, you may need tests such as:

 - A physical exam.
-Your doctor will feel your scrotum, its contents and nearby areas of the groin while you're standing and lying down.
+During this exam, a doctor or other health care professional feels your scrotum, its contents and nearby areas of the groin while you stand and lie down.

 - Transillumination.
 Shining a bright light through the scrotum might provide information about the size, location and makeup of a scrotal mass.

 - Ultrasound.
-Using sound waves to create an image of internal organs, this test can provide detailed information about the size, location and makeup of a scrotal mass, as well as the condition of the testicles.
-An ultrasound usually is necessary to diagnose a scrotal mass.
+This test uses sound waves to make an image of the inside of the body.
+It can provide detailed information about the size, location and makeup of a scrotal mass.
+It also can show the condition of the testicles.
+An ultrasound often is needed to diagnose a scrotal mass.

 - Blood test.
-Laboratory tests of a blood sample might detect a bacterial or viral infection or elevated levels of certain proteins that are associated with testicular cancer.
+Lab tests of a blood sample might find a bacterial or viral infection.
+Or they might detect higher levels of certain proteins that are linked with testicular cancer.

 - Computerized tomography (CT) scan.
-If other tests indicate testicular cancer, you'll likely undergo a specialized X-ray exam (CT scan) of your chest, abdomen and groin to see if cancer has spread to other tissues or organs.
+If other tests show you have testicular cancer, you'll likely get this series of X-rays.
+A CT scan of your chest, stomach area and groin can check to see if cancer has spread to other tissues or organs.

-- Contributes to or increases the risk of infertility
+- Contributes to or raises the risk of infertility.

 - Radical inguinal orchiectomy.
-This is the primary treatment for testicular cancer.
-It's a surgical procedure to remove the affected testicle and spermatic cord through an incision in the groin.
-Lymph nodes in your abdomen also might be removed if the cancer has spread to them.
+This is the main treatment for testicular cancer.
+It's surgery to remove the affected testicle and the spermatic cord through a cut in the groin.
+Lymph nodes in your stomach area also might be removed if the cancer has spread to them.

 Lifestyle and home remedies

-To perform a testicular self-examination, grasp and roll the testicle between your thumbs and forefingers, feeling for lumps, swelling, hardness or other changes.
+To perform a testicular self-exam, grasp and roll the testicle between your thumbs and forefingers, feeling for lumps, swelling, hardness or other changes.

-- Perform the exam after a warm bath or shower.
+- Do the exam after a warm bath or shower.
 The heat from the water relaxes your scrotum, making it easier for you to check.

 - Stand in front of a mirror.
 Look for swelling on the skin of the scrotum.

-- Cup your scrotum with one hand to see if it feels different from normal.
+- Cup your scrotum with one hand to see if it feels different than usual.

-- Examine one testicle at a time using both hands.
+- Check one testicle at a time using both hands.
 Place the index and middle fingers under the testicle; place your thumbs on top.

 - Gently roll the testicle between the thumbs and fingers to feel for lumps.
 The testicles are usually smooth, oval shaped and somewhat firm.
-It's normal for one testicle to be slightly larger than the other.
+Often, one testicle is slightly larger than the other.

-- Feel along the soft, comma-shaped structure that runs above and behind the testicle (epididymis) to check for swelling.
+- Feel along the soft, comma-shaped structure that runs above and behind the testicle, called the epididymis, to check for swelling.

-If you find a lump or other abnormality, call your doctor as soon as possible.
+If you find a lump or other unusual change, seek medical care to get it checked as soon as you can.

 Preparing for your appointment

-If you're having pain, seek emergency care.
-If you detect a scrotal mass, you'll probably start by seeing your family doctor.
-You might be referred to a specialist in urinary tract and male genital disorders (urologist).
+Get emergency care if you have pain in your scrotum or testicles.
+If you find a scrotal mass, you'll probably start by seeing your doctor or other health care professional.
+You might be referred to a doctor called a urologist, who treats urinary tract and male genital conditions.

-Preparing for your or your child's appointment with your doctor or a urologist will help you make the most of your time with the doctor.
+Preparing for the appointment helps you make the most of your time during the visit.

 What you can do

-Write down information to share with your doctor, including:
+Write down information to share with your care team, such as:

-- Symptoms you're experiencing, including any that may seem unrelated to a scrotal mass
+- Your symptoms, including any that may seem unrelated to a scrotal mass.

-- Family history of testicular cancer or other disorders of the scrotum
+- Family history of testicular cancer or other health problems with the scrotum.

-- Personal medical history, including previous scrotal masses, undescended testicle or congenital defects related to the genitals
+- Personal medical history, including previous scrotal masses, undescended testicle or genital conditions you were born with.

 - What tests will I need?